Julian-Kuelshammer/Julian-Kuelshammer.github.io/_pages/supervision.md

 Early on, one learns about vector spaces over the real numbers.
 In later courses, vector spaces over finite fields are also considered.
 However, a field generally has at least two elements, $$0$$ and $$1$$, which are assumed to be distinct.
 In some areas of modern mathematics, the concept of a "field with one element" has appeared.
 This is not an actual object, but more of a guiding principle.
 While in more advanced settings, it is not even clear what the definitions in this theory are, there is some agreement that a vector space over the "field with one element" is just a pointed sets.
 The goal of this thesis project is to explore analogues of classical concepts in Linear Algebra in the case of the "field with one element".

+#### Weyr canonical form
+Prerequisites: _Linear algebra III.

+In Linear Algebra III an important topic is that of Jordan canonical form of matrices.
+An alternative to this normal form, that is much less popular is called Weyr canonical form.
+It differs from the Jordan canonical form by some permutation of rows/columns.
+Though very similar, the Weyr canonical form has some advantages over Jordan canonical form, for example the set of matrices which commute with a matrix in Weyr canonical form admits an easier description.
+The goal of this thesis project is to describe the Weyr canonical form and investigate some of the advantages over the more familiar Jordan canonical form.

 ### Number theory

 #### Primes is in P